Caldicott School, Farnham Royal

-It was a tough first year tenure for Jeremy Banks, taking over from a much-loved head of 19 years, who died during the handover, but the general feeling is that Banks has a modernising hand not only on issues of wellbeing but also equipping the children for the real world – robotics and coding are as important as Latin and Greek.
+Jeremy Banks’ first year in 2018 was tough, having taken over from a much-loved head of 19 years who died during the handover.
+However, several years on, the general feeling is that Banks has had a modernising hand, not only on issues of wellbeing but also equipping the children for the real world – robotics and coding are as important as Latin and Greek.

 THE MUDDY VERDICT

 Good for: Those looking for top tier next schools.
 Most boys would enjoy it here I think, there’s strong pastoral care, and parents who like to feel a part in their children’s education will like the family atmosphere.
 Manners are excellent and taught from the first day here – doors opened, strangers ‘good morning’ed, and plenty of eye contact.